pcelvng/task-tools/apps/taskmasters/flowlord/README.md

 ### Phase

  - task: the name of the topic this task will be sent to.
-It is also the unique name of the task
+It is also the unique name of the task.
+In Addition a job of a task can be added in the task name using a colon (:) as a separator (task:job)
  - dependsOn:
    - the name of the parent task
    - this task will start after the parent task has completed successfully
    - if left blank this tasks will only start based on the rule
  - rule: rules on about the tasks that are encoded as query params
-   - cron: schudule the task based on the cron pattern (see scheduling)
+   - cron: schedule the task based on the cron pattern (see scheduling)
-   - job: additional name for tasks that share the same topic
+   - require: used in a child task saying to only start task if value is present
  - retry: the number of times a task is retried before being sent to failed_tasks
  - template: a URL string that is parsed and put into the task's info string when created